 Now that you’ve written down your goals, it’s time to plan how to achieve them!
-Today, take some time to create a structured plan of action – break bigger goals into smaller steps and come up with deadlines.
+Today, take some time to create a structured action plan – break bigger goals into smaller steps and come up with deadlines.

 Making a plan will help you to stay organized and on track with your goals, and it can also help to reduce feelings of stress and anxiety.
 Plus, it’s a great way to stay motivated and ensure you reach your goals!